• Skip to primary navigation

 Teriyaki Chicken and Rice Bowls

-If you like one pot meals, try this Mexican Taco Pasta!
-It's creamy, cheesy, and also has fun toppings and mix-ins like this recipe!
+If you like one pot meals, try this Mexican Taco Pasta or this Gluten Free Hamburger Helper!
+They're both creamy, cheesy, and made in one pot!

 Why You'll Love This Recipe